 Level 3

 Semester II

-Course Code IBM 32223 IBM 32223
+Course Code IBM 32223

 Course Title Islamic Business Ethics and Corporate Governance for IFIs

 Credit 3

 Core/Compulsory/ Elective Core

 Notional Hours Theory Tutorial Self-Learning

 Breakdown 30 15 105

-Caumaa Aima
+Course Aim:

-provide students or professionals with a comprehensive understanding of the ethical principles and governance practices specific to IFIs, which operate in accordance with Islamic finance principles.
+- provide students or professionals with a comprehensive understanding of the ethical principles and governance practices specific to IFIs, which operate in accordance with Islamic finance principles.
 The course is designed to prepare individuals for roles within IFIs and related industries where ethical conduct and sound governance are crucial.

-- discussing the ethical principles and values in Islam and their application in the business context. - discuss theoretical and practical key basic principles of corporate and Shari'ah governance. - discuss the diverse practices and the different models of corporate and Shari'ah governance. - discuss the framework of the available guidelines and governance standards on corporate and Shari'ah governance such as the AAOIFI Governance Standards and the IFSB Guiding Principles on Shari'ah Governance System. - analyse any issues pertinent to corporate and Shari'ah governance. - critically examine and provide solutions on any issues of corporate and Shari'ah governance.
+Intended Learning Outcomes:

+At the end of this course, the student will be able to;

+- discussing the ethical principles and values in Islam and their

+application in the business context.

+- discuss theoretical and practical key basic principles of corporate e

+and Shari'ah governance.

+discuss the diverse practices and the different models of

+corporate and Shari'ah governance.

+- discuss the framework of the available guidelines and governanc e

+standards on corporate and Shari'ah governance such as the

+AAOIFI Governance Standards and the IFSB Guiding Principles or n

+Shari'ah Governance System.

+analyse any issues pertinent to corporate and Shari'ah

+governance.

+critically examine and provide solutions on any issues of

+corporate and Shari'ah governance.

+Course Content:

-- 1. Islamic Ethical System - 2.
-Islamic Business Ethics and Norms
+1. Islamic Ethical System

+2. Islamic Business Ethics and Norms

-(fairness, justice, equity, prosperity, and development.....)
+(fairness, justice, equity, prosperity, and development)

+3. Unethical Business Transactions

+4. Islamic perspective of social responsibility of organizations

+5. Corporate Governance

-- 3. Unethical Business Transactions - 4.
-Islamic perspective of social responsibility of organizations - 5.
-Corporate Governance - Theories of Corporate Governance - Corporate Governance from the Islamic Perspective - Role of Corporate Governance in Islamic Financial Institutions - Development of Corporate Governance in Islamic Financial Institutions - Comparison Between Western and Islamic Perspectives of Corporate Governance - Corporate Governance Framework in Islamic Financial Institutions - Corporate Governance Issues
+- Theories of Corporate Covernance

+- Theories of Corporate Governance - Corporate Governance from the Islamic Perspective - Role of Corporate Governance in Islamic Financial Institutions - Development of Corporate Governance in Islamic Financial Institutions - Comparison Between Western and Islamic Perspectives of Corporate Governance - Corporate Governance Framework in Islamic Financial Institutions - Corporate Governance Issues